Nahuas

 The Nahuas (/ˈnɑ:wɑ:z/ NAH-wahz) are a Uto-Nahuan ethnic group and one of the Indigenous people of Mexico, with Nahua minorities also in El Salvador, Guatemala, Honduras, Nicaragua, and Costa Rica.

 They comprise the largest Indigenous group in Mexico, as well as the largest population out of any North American Indigenous people group who are native speakers of their respective Indigenous language.
 Amongst the Nahua, this is Nahuatl.
 When ranked amongst all Indigenous languages across the Americas, Nahuas list third after speakers of Guaraní and Quechua.

 The Mexica (Aztecs) are of Nahua ethnicity, as are their historical enemies and allies of the Spaniards: the Tlaxcallans (Tlaxcaltecs).
 The Toltecs which predated both groups are often thought to have been Nahua as well.
 However, in the pre-Columbian period Nahuas were subdivided into many groups that did not necessarily share a common identity.

 Their Nahuan languages, or Nahuatl, consist of many variants, several of which are mutually intelligible.
 About 1.5 million Nahuas speak Nahuatl and another million speak only Spanish.
-Fewer than 100 native speakers of Nawat remain in El Salvador.
+Fewer than 2,000 native speakers of Nawat remain in El Salvador & Nicaragua.

 It is suggested that the Nahua peoples originated near Aridoamerica, in regions of the present day Mexican states of Durango and Nayarit or the Bajío region.
 They split off from the other Uto-Aztecan speaking peoples and migrated into central Mexico around 500 CE.
 The Nahua then settled in and around the Basin of Mexico and spread out to become the dominant people in central Mexico.
 However, Nahuatl-speaking populations were present in smaller populations throughout Mesoamerica.